 \section{Methodology}

-To explore the impact of \GenAI applications in \trust, we conducted participatory research workshops in Asia, Europe, and North America with experts from five domains: child safety, election integrity, hate and harassment, scams, and violent extremism.
-We build on the methodological approach presented in Woodruff et al.~\cite{woodruff2024} which studied the impact of \genAI on knowledge workers.
-Our research objectives were to learn more about the following:
+To examine the effects of \GenAI on \trust, we conducted participatory research workshops in Asia, Europe, and North America with experts from five domains: child safety, election integrity, hate and harassment, scams, and violent extremism.
+We draw on and extend the methodology presented in Woodruff et al.~\cite{woodruff2024}, which studied the impact of \genAI on knowledge workers.
+Our research examines the following questions:

 \begin{itemize} \item{How is \genAI already impacting \trust domains?} \item{How is \genAI likely to impact \trust domains in the future?} \item{How does {\genAIns}'s impact on \trust domains compare or interact with other changes in the field?} \end{itemize}